top of page

 Towner Art Gallery

 The Towner Art Gallery is a state-of-the-art, award winning gallery set over three floors and adjacent to the Eastbourne Congress Theatre and Devonshire Park complex.
 It presents a unique programme of major exhibitions that consist of contemporary and historic visual art, alongside displays from the renowned Towner Collection.
-Highly recommended and will be hosting the Turner Prize in 2023
+Highly recommended and even hosted the Turner Prize in 2023

 Eastbourne Lifeboat Museum